siyuan-note/user-guide-en_US/Versioning and Sync/3 FAQs.md

 3. Pull from remote via `git pull gitee master --allow-unrelated-histories`
 4. Push remote *master* branch through `git push gitee master`

+## How to delete unnecessary commit history to reduce space usage and improve performance?

+1. Please confirm that the cloud data has been completely pulled locally, and that complete data is already stored locally
+2. Delete the cloud repository in Settings - Sync
+3. Delete the .git metadata folder on the file system
+4. Restart SiYuan (it will automatically generate a .git metadata folder based on existing data)
+5. Click Sync to synchronize the data to the cloud repository

 {: id="20201210002859-thjj328" type="doc"}